Yecats/Yecats.github.io/_posts/2019-12-02-Challenge-extending-the-selection-logic.md

 page_title:  "Introduction"
 date:   2019-12-02
 author: Stacey Haffner
-short-description: "Extends the RTS/RPG “drag-to-select multiple characters” game mechanic."
+short-description: "Extend the RTS/RPG “drag-to-select multiple characters” game mechanic."
 long-description: Extends the RTS/RPG “drag-to-select multiple characters” game mechanic by adding additional support for routine player actions.
 Players will be able to add/remove objects to an existing selection and clear the entire selection with a single button click.
 This tutorial coninues use of the new Unity input system.
 menubar: menu-challenge-extending-selection-logic
 repo_Link: /Unity/Challenge-review-select-multiple-objects-with-shift